Dr Jessica Irving

 Teaching

-Jessica is the Unit Director for Physics and Chemistry for Earth Scientists (EASC10006) and Geophysics 1 (EASC10009).
-She is a staff member for Geophysics Research Projects (EASC30056) and has previously taught on the Near-Surface Geophysics Fieldwork unit (EASC30055).
+Jessica is the Unit Director for Physics and Chemistry for Earth Scientists (EASC10006).
+She is a staff member for Geophysics Research Projects (EASC30056) and has previously taught on the Near-Surface Geophysics Fieldwork (EASC30055) and Geophysics 1 (EASC10009) units.
 Before moving to Bristol Jessica taught at both the undergraduate and graduate level.
-She is both the Examinations Officer and the Academic Integrity Officer for the School of Earth Sciences.
+She is the Programme Director for the Undergraduate Programmes in Geophysics.